javvylx/ICT2207-Android-Obfuscation/README.md

 To run the tool, enter `flask run` or `python3 app.py` in python console/terminal under the project root directory

 ### Features
 - APK file handling: When a file uploaded is an APK file, the options available are: decompile, and obfuscate and recompile.
 The decompiling and recompiling functions utilizes Apktool for its operation.
+(For obfuscation and recompilation, find the MainActivity.smali in smali folder)
 - Java source code obfuscation: The program is able to accept Java source code files for it to obfuscate.
 The techniques used are: encoding, renaming variables and methods, and removing debugging information.
 - Smali code obfuscation: The program is used for obfuscating the smali file are by doing try-catch obfuscation, adding of “nop” instructions, and removing debugging information.